 What makes El Paso shooting feel different is its utter expectedness, following as it did on the heels of Trump’s racist attacks on Brown and Black Congresswomen, the ominous “send her back” chanting that followed, and the endless, ongoing dehumanization and internment of migrants and children arriving at the US border.

 Greg Harman Students of San Antonio area schools made a powerful stand on the steps of City Hall today as part of the international March For Our Lives movement.
-With […]
+With signs spread across the steps of the building, students from elementary to high school age, teachers, parents, and grandparents made […]

 This spring marks 19 years since the shootings at Columbine High School in Colorado.
-American adults could have – and should have – addressed this problem then, before the 14 […]
+American adults could have – and should have – addressed this problem then, before the 14 students who were recently murdered at Florida’s Marjory Stoneman Douglas High School were even born.
+Where adults have failed repeatedly, […]

 By Richard Falk A cascade of developments should make us afraid of what seems to be emerging politically in the United States at this time.
-Although politicians keep telling us […]
+Although politicians keep telling us how great we were or will be or are.
+Donald Trump has ridden a wave of populist enthusiasm touting his […]